 - If people have to be forced into financially supporting our work, then we went very wrong somewhere.
 Our target audience wants us to succeed.

-We believe in agile development
+We believe in privacy

-We believe software is art
+We believe well-designed software is art

 - Encyclopedia Britannica defines art as “A visual object or experience consciously created through an expression of skill or imagination.”